 The 3-2-1-1-0 rule is an advanced data protection strategy that leverages backup & DR capabilities to ensure high availability, recoverability, and delivers near-zero downtime.

-The rule states that you need to have three different copies of data, stored on two storage media, with one offsite copy, and one offline copy.
+The rule states that you need to have three different copies of data, stored on two storage media, with one offsite copy, and one air gap backup copy.

-While conventional practices leverage tape arrays or physical storage media to create the offline copy, air-gapped volumes deliver a software-defined, easy-to-manage, and affordable alternative.
+While conventional practices leverage tape arrays or physical storage media to create the offline copy, air-gapped volumes deliver an automated, software-defined, easy-to-manage, and affordable alternative.
+Moreover, in comparison to tape arrays, logical air gap backups cost less, take less time to configure and manage, and are not impacted by human-error.

 Air-Gapping in StoneFly Solutions: Air-Gapped Vault™ & Air-Gapped Fabric™